 In response to Cregg's resignation, Cable called in former Kiffin loyalists Mark Jackson and Stephen Reaves — Kiffin's brother-in-law — and fired them Monday morning.
 Jackson was the director of football development, and Reaves was an office assistant.

 He then addressed the situation at a team meeting and polled the remaining coaches to see if they had any intention of following Kiffin to Knoxville.
 Special teams coach Brian Schneider and tight ends coach Kelly Skipper coached with Kiffin in college.
-No other Raiders coach expressed a desire to join
+No other Raiders coach expressed a desire to join Kiffin at this point.

 Raiders managing general partner Al Davis fired Kiffin on Sept.
 30 "for cause."
 A short time later, Kiffin filed a grievance with the league office seeking compensation for the remainder of this season and next season.
 The case remains under review.